 A seasonal loyalty program needs a clear structure if it is going to last.
 The idea may start with local insight, but the execution depends on simple, repeatable steps.

 First, research local preferences.
 Look at sales patterns, service patterns, and customer feedback to find out when demand rises and what customers care about most during those periods.
 That helps you avoid guessing.
+In a pool market, a quick look at NOAA’s seasonal climate data can be a useful starting point, because it shows when heat and service pressure actually build.

 Second, create rewards that fit the season.
 The offer should feel tied to the moment, whether that means points, discounts, statement credits, or added service value.
 A garden supply store might focus on spring purchases because that is when customers are most likely to plan projects.
 A pool service company might do the same during months when service frequency matters most.